-• In the band that you want to configure, drag the frequency slider (f icon), gain slider (triangle icon), or Q slider (Q icon), respectively, to the left or right.
-The value is displayed just to the right of each icon, and the plot (graph) changes as you drag.
+In the Track or Bus Inspector, in the band that you want to configure, drag the frequency slider, gain slider, or Q slider, respectively, to the left or right.
+In the Console view, rotate the buttons that correspond to each parameter.
+There are tooltips for each control.